-Balkan countries (Bosnia and Herzegovina, Serbia, Montenegro, Kosovo, Macedonia, Albania and Bulgaria) look towards the Bosnia and Herzegovina and its temperature record of -42.5 °C, measured on mountain Igman near Sarajevo.
+Balkan countries (Bosnia and Herzegovina, Serbia, Montenegro, Kosovo, Macedonia, Albania, and Bulgaria) look towards Bosnia and Herzegovina and its temperature record of -42.5 °C, measured on mountain Igman near Sarajevo.
 Serbia comes second with -39.5 °C.

-Further down to the south, Greece recorded -27.8 °C. The island nation of Cyprus recorded -16 °C as its lowest temperature ever recorded.
+Further down to the south, Greece recorded -27.8 °C. The island nation of Cyprus recorded -16 °C as its lowest temperature.
 Location?
 Mount Olympus.
 How fitting!

 Malta, the misfit

-The only European country with lowest recorded temperature above 0 °C is Malta with mild +1.4 °C degrees.
-That's almost 60 degrees (59.5 °C) difference between the Russian and Maltese records.
+The only European country with the lowest recorded temperature above 0 °C is Malta, with mild +1.4 °C degrees.
+That’s almost 60 degrees (59.5 °C) difference between the Russian and Maltese records.